vulpivia/pixelpal/README.md

 Options:
   -h, --help: Help
   -v, --version: Version
-  -p PALETTE, --palette=PALETTE: Name of the palette to use -o OUTPUT, --output=OUTPUT: Convert to palette and save to output file
+  -p PALETTE, --palette=PALETTE: Path of the palette to use -o OUTPUT, --output=OUTPUT: Convert to palette and save to output file

 Arguments: